Comparisons

 I’ve done this lesson with Reception children since I started teaching, however I haven't had the opportunity to do this lesson with Nursery children, I still believe they could access this subject if done in the Summer term with the older children.

-planning The ‘When I was a baby..’ lesson takes a look at children’s personal history.
+The ‘When I was a baby..’ lesson takes a look at children’s personal history.
 It is a good start for establishing ‘past’ as a concept which they can understand.
 Once the children have a grasp of personal history they are more ready to understand wider world history.
+You can download the planning for this lesson here. | |

-sequencing cards Mentioned in the planning is a set of sequencing cards.
+Mentioned in the planning is a set of sequencing cards.
 I simply used pictures I found on Google to appear on the cards so you could make these cards yourself if you’d prefer different photos.
+Download the ones I made here. |

 It is a bit of a writing lesson, but if you wanted to do this lesson in the Autumn term you could scribe for the children and use this activity as a Communication and Language activity.